 Emergency Lighting

-Emergency lighting is lighting for an emergency situation when the main power supply fails.
-The loss of mains electricity could be the result of a fire or a power cut and the normal lighting supplies fail.
-This may lead to sudden darkness and a possible danger to the occupants, either through physical danger or panic.
+Emergency lighting is lighting for an emergency situation when the main power supply is cut and normal electrical illumination fails.
+The loss of mains electricity could be the result of a fire or a power cut.
+Without emergency lighting this could lead to sudden darkness and possible danger to occupants, either through physical danger or panic.

-Emergency lighting is normally required to operate fully automatically and give illumination of a sufficiently high level to enable persons of all ages to evacuate the premises safely.
-Most new buildings now have emergency lighting installed during construction, the design and type of equipment is normally specified by the Building Regulations, the relevant local authority, the architect or consultant.
+Emergency lighting is normally required to operate fully automatically and give illumination of a sufficiently high level to enable all occupants to evacuate the premises safely.
+Most new buildings have emergency lighting installed during construction; the design and type of equipment being specified by the architect in accordance with current Building Regulations and any local authority requirements.

-The British Standard provides the emergency lighting designer with laid down guide lines which form the general basis for the designer to work to.
-British Standard BS 5266: Part 1: 2011 includes in its scope residential hotels, clubs, hospitals, nursing homes, schools and colleges, licensed premises, offices, museums, shops, multi-storey dwellings etc. Although this standard recommends the types and durations of emergency lighting systems relating to each category of premise it should be remembered that the standards are minimum safe standards for the types of premises and that a higher standard may be needed for a particular installation.
+The British Standard provides the emergency lighting designer with clear guidelines to work to.
+BS 5266-1 relates not only to hotels, clubs, hospitals, nursing homes, schools and colleges, licensed premises, offices, museums, shops but also multi-storey dwellings.
+Although the standard recommends the types and backup durations for each category of premises, it should be remembered that standards define a minimum requirement and that a higher specification may be required for a particular application.

-What is Emergency lighting? - Lighting provided for use when the supply to the normal lighting fails
+Lighting that automatically comes on when the power supply to the normal lighting provision fails.

-Emergency Lighting is a general term and is divided into emergency escape lighting and standby lighting.
+Emergency lighting is a general term and is sub-divided into emergency escape lighting and standby lighting.

-Emergency escape lighting – that part of emergency lighting that provides illumination for the safety of people leaving a location or attempting to terminate a potentially dangerous process before doing so.
+Emergency escape lighting – that part of an emergency lighting system that provides illumination for the safety of people leaving a location or attempting to terminate a potentially dangerous process beforehand.
+It is part of the fire safety provision of a building and a requirement of The Regulatory Reform (Fire Safety) Order 2005.

-Standby lighting – That part of emergency lighting is provided to enable normal activities to continue substantially unchanged.
-This article does not include standby lighting as it is not a legal requirement and is a facility that the employer may or may not require.
+Standby lighting– that part of an emergency lighting system provided to enable normal activities to continue substantially unchanged.
+This guide does not include standby lighting as it is not a legal requirement and is a facility that may or may not be needed, depending on the use and occupancy of the premises.

-Furthermore emergency escape lighting is divided into escape route lighting, open area lighting and high risk task area lighting.
+Emergency escape lighting is itself sub-divided into escape route lighting, open area lighting and high risk task area lighting.

 Exit light